Superior, Evidence-Based Training for Surgeons, OR Crew, and Administrators

 OR Crew Training

-Through detailed education, with case studies and benchmarking examples for best practice performance comparators, administration is guided to an understanding of the entire robotic program process.
+The role of administration in achieving a superior robotic program is critical.
+Through LMS-based education, using real-world experience, case studies, studies, publications, and benchmarking examples for best practice performance comparators, administrators are guided to an understanding of the entire robotic program process.
 Topics include the role of administrator as robotic program facilitator; surgeon alignment; program governance; system-wide program design; equipment footprint, appropriate selection, and contracting; patient selection criteria; scheduling; growth planning; policy and procedures; credentialing; Med Exec; medical malpractice management; data collection and analytics; and financials.